DongzeHE/scpca-docs/docs/getting_started.md

 - [`miQC` vignette](https://bioconductor.org/packages/release/bioc/vignettes/miQC/inst/doc/miQC.html)
 - [Hippen _et al._ 2021](https://doi.org/10.1371/journal.pcbi.1009290)

-Alternatively, you can directly filter cells based on having a minimum number of unique genes, total read, and a maximum fraction of mitochondrial reads.
+Alternatively, you can directly filter cells based on having a minimum number of unique genes, total reads, and a maximum fraction of mitochondrial reads.
 Using the function, [`scuttle::addPerCellQCMetrics()`](https://rdrr.io/github/LTLA/scuttle/man/addPerCellQCMetrics.html), we can calculate the total RNA counts, unique genes, and mitochondrial fraction for each cell and store the results in the `colData()`.
-These statistics can be used to directly filter the `SingleCellExperiment` object based on informed minimum thresholds.
+These metrics can be used to directly filter the `SingleCellExperiment` object based on informed minimum thresholds.
 The `filtered.rds` files contain `SingleCellExperiment` objects with these metrics added to the `colData()` and you can read more about all metrics that are included in the {ref}`cell metrics section of the SingleCellExperiment file contents<sce_file_contents:cell metrics>`.

 If you are planning to filter low quality cells using these hard cutoffs, we encourage you to read more about the various metrics and plot the distribution of each metric before deciding on which cells to exclude.